Monmouth Wyedean Catenians

 Before the deluge!
 Circle fielded a party of 12 to attend an open-air performance by The Lord Chamberlain's Men of "As You Like It" at Raglan Castle on 24 June 2022.
 Hats off, the show had to go on to the end!

-Mike Bushell, presented with his 50-year Anniversary Scroll by Province 12 President Chris Cherry at our 77th Circle Meeting held on 18 May 2023, in the presence of 38 attendees including Mike's wife, Christine and visitors from Newport and Bristol Circles and their wives.
+Mike Bushell, presented with his 50-year Anniversary Scroll at our 77th Circle Meeting held on 18 May 2023, in the presence of 38 attendees including Mike's wife, Christine and visitors from Newport and Bristol Circles and their wives

 Our Presidents